Cost of Living in Tucson, AZ: Monthly Budget Breakdown

 Telegram

-If you’re planning life in Tucson, you’ll want a clear, numbers-first view of monthly costs so you can plan pay, rent, and essentials with confidence.
-Housing is the biggest driver, with typical rents clustering from about $988 to $1,650 and higher-demand areas topping $2,500, while utilities, groceries, transport, and services add several hundred dollars more each month.
-Keep going to see how those pieces add up and what pre-tax salary typically covers them.
+Planning a move to Tucson?
+You’ll want a clear, numbers-first look at monthly costs before you set a budget.
+Housing is the biggest driver, with typical rents ranging from about $988 to $1,650, and higher-demand areas topping $2,500.
+Utilities, groceries, transport, and services add several hundred dollars more each month.
+Below, you’ll find how those pieces add up and what pre-tax salary typically covers them.

 Cost of Living Snapshot for Tucson, AZ